Blink-182: Legacy

 Despite this, the band never received particularly glowing reviews, with many reviewers dismissing them as a joke.
-British publication NME was particularly critical of the trio, with reviewer Steven Wells begging them to "fuck right off," comparing them to "that sanitised, castrated, shrink-wrapped 'new wave' crap that the major US record companies pumped out circa 1981 in their belated attempt to jump on the 'punk' bandwagon."
 Nevertheless, subsequent reviews of the band's discography have been more positive.
 Andy Greenwald of Blender wrote, "the quick transformation from nudists to near geniuses is down-right astonishing."
 James Montgomery of MTV said that "despite their maturation, Blink never took themselves particularly seriously, which was another reason they were so accessible."
 A new generation of rock fans found the Blink sound "hugely influential," according to Nicole Frehsée of Rolling Stone.
 Sanneh concurred: in his 2021 book Major Labels, he calls the band a "generational touchstone", arguing their sound and humor aged gracefully.